 From the beginning, Dave sensed that his design, although straightforward, might be a bit difficult to propel through the

 42-mile race.
-Thus was christened the Unwheeldy.
+Thus he christened it the Unwheeldy.

 FRIDAY NIGHT: FERNDALE

-To attend the 2004 race, we made the mistake of flying into the nearest major city—Sacramento—where we stood in line at Budget Rent-a-Car for an hour before they jacked up the rate on our confirmed reservation and told us to take it or leave it.
+To attend the 2004 race, we had made the mistake of flying into the nearest major city—Sacramento—where we stood in line at Budget Rent-a-Car for an hour before they jacked up the rate on our confirmed reservation and told us to take it or leave it.
 Then we drove north for 6 hours.
 To attend the 2005 race, we did it right and took a puddle jumper straight into Humboldt County.
 That flight takes you back in time to when air travel was magical.
 You land at the airport, walk 50 feet across the tarmac into the terminal, and right there beside the baggage claim are the car rentals.
 Standing behind the one other customer to form a minimal "line" prompts the woman behind the counter to say "You must be Mr. Jones—welcome to Alamo!
-Sorry for the delay—I'll be with you as soon as I'm finished helping Mrs. Himmelfarb here."
+Sorry for the delay—I'll be with you as soon as I’m finished helping Mrs. Himmelfarb here."
 Ten minutes later, we had our baggage, our car, and were on our way, a magnificent welcome to the North Coast.

 enlisted Copilot Matt Frost, Pit Crew Members Karen Wallace and Elena Eneva, and Peon

 Tom Jones (yours truly).
 Unwheeldy was assembled in Pasadena, California, and